 To be eligible for holiday benefits, an employee must be in a paid status the last regularly scheduled working day before the holiday and the first regularly scheduled working day following the holiday.
 If, however, the observed holiday falls on the employee's regularly scheduled day off, the employee must be in a paid status on the last regularly scheduled working day immediately before or the first regularly scheduled working day immediately after the holiday.

 Example: Holiday is a Friday.
-Employee must be in a paid status (work, Sick leave or Annual Leave) on both Thursday AND Monday to earn the Holiday Pay.
+An employee must be in a paid status (work, sick leave or vacation leave) on both Thursday AND Monday to earn the Holiday Pay.
 If Monday is the employee's normal day off, then they must be in a paid status on Thursday AND Tuesday.

 Accrual

 Regular and Temporary Full-Time employees earn eight hours per Holiday.
-Regular part-time and seasonal employees will earn pro-rata holiday based on the employee's regular schedule at the time the holiday occurs.
+Regular part-time and seasonal employees will earn pro-rata holiday based on the employee's hours worked during the pay period of the holiday.
 Short Term Workers do not earn Holiday pay.

 Use of Leave

-If one or more regular holidays fall in the period of an employee's annual leave, the annual leave record will be credited for the holiday.
+If one or more regular holidays fall in the period of an employee's vacation leave, the vacation leave record will be credited for the holiday.

 Per Section 2-18-603, MCA.
 Holidays -- observance when falling on employee's day off.
 (1) (a) A full-time employee who is scheduled for a day off on a day that is observed as a legal holiday, except Sundays, is entitled to receive a day off with pay either on the day preceding the holiday or on another day following the holiday in the same pay period or as scheduled by the employee and the employee's supervisor, whichever allows a day off in addition to the employee's regularly scheduled days off, provided the employee is in a pay status on the employee's last regularly scheduled working day immediately before the holiday or on the employee's first regularly scheduled working day immediately after the holiday.